abhijeet-godspeed/notes/QA-Engineer-v2/QA-Document-Writer.md

 This is already present in the template.
 No change required.

-#### Step 6: Fill the `List of Test Files` Section
+#### Step 6: Fill the `List of Test Cases` Section

-Loop through each test file in the `test/eventHandlers/` directory and for each one:

 ##### Step 6.1: Extract Context (Required to Generate Tests)

-Gather relevant context for this event handler using the following:
+Gather relevant context for the event handler using the following:

 1. **Event Summary**
-   * Locate the corresponding event YAML file: `src/events/**/name.yaml`
+   * Locate the corresponding event YAML file: `events/someFolder/anotherFolder/something.yaml`
    * Extract the `summary` field if available

 2. **Handler Function Code**